-All of the following procedures will be implemented in compliance with Texas Administrative Code Rules 202.70 through 202.78.
+All of the following procedures will be implemented in compliance with Texas Administrative Code 202 (TAC 202), the Gramm-Leach-Bliley (GLB) Act, the Family Education Rights and Privacy Act (FERPA) and the Health Insurance Portability and Accountability Act (HIPPA).

 Log-on ID’s and passwords

-IT provides controlled, legitimate access to resources through the issuance of user ID’s and passwords as specified in the Application Servers section of policy G-3, Campus IT Services.
-Changes in employment status, such as hires, department transfers, and terminations, must be reported to the Systems Administrator in IT immediately so that access to campus technology resources can be given, modified, or disabled, as appropriate.
+TS provides controlled, legitimate access to resources through the issuance of user ID’s and passwords as specified in the Application Servers section of policy G-3, Campus TS Services.
+Changes in employment status, such as hires, department transfers, and terminations, must be reported to the Sr. Systems Administrator and/or Systems Specialist in TS immediately so that access to campus technology resources can be given, modified, or disabled, as appropriate.

 Protection of Software, Equipment, and Infrastructure

-Information Technology is responsible for protecting software, equipment and infrastructure.
+Technology Services is responsible for protecting software, equipment and infrastructure.

 Protection of Data

-Information Technology will provide and maintain recommended practices (Recommended Practices) for efficient and effective use of technological resources.
+Technology Services will provide and maintain recommended practices (Recommended Practices) for efficient and effective use of technological resources.
 Access to data is controlled through user ID's and granting permission through those user ID's.

 Users are responsible for following all University, System, State, and Federal policies regarding protection of confidential or sensitive data that is stored or transmitted electronically.
-The storage or transmission of said data must be adequately protected or encrypted using applications or processes available in I.T.
-Contact the Network Administrator for more information regarding these processes.
+The storage or transmission of said data must be adequately protected and encrypted using applications or processes available in TS.
+Contact the Information Security Officer for more information regarding these processes.

-As obsolete or unneeded equipment is disposed of, the university will assess the data stored therein and remove the appropriate data files or sanitize the device to meet Texas Administrative Code requirements.
+As obsolete or unneeded equipment is disposed of, the university will assess the data stored therein and remove the appropriate data files or sanitize the device.
+Hard drives will be erased via methods exceeding DOD 5220.22-M for the deletion and overwriting of data.
+In the event a deletion is not possible the drive will be removed from the computer, server or appliance and physically destroyed.
 A record of that process and the systems affected will be maintained.